ieferrari/bcknd_chllng/readme.md

 pip install -r requirements.txt
 ```

-Run on with default values (in the root of this repo)
+Run with default values (in the root of this repo)

 ```
 python script.py